Study smarter with Fiveable

 Get study guides, practice questions, and cheatsheets for all your subjects.
 Join 500,000+ students with a 96% pass rate.

-Revolutions aren't just dramatic moments in history—they're the engines of fundamental change that reshaped how humans live, work, govern, and relate to one another.
+Revolutions aren't just dramatic moments in history.
+They're the engines of fundamental change that reshaped how humans live, work, govern, and relate to one another.
 Understanding revolutions means grasping the causes of social upheaval, the spread of ideological movements, and the long-term consequences of radical transformation.
 You're being tested on your ability to identify patterns: why do revolutions happen, how do they spread, and what determines their outcomes?

 These events connect to virtually every major theme in social studies: power and authority, economic systems, social stratification, nationalism, and globalization.
 When you study revolutions, you're really studying how societies respond to inequality, oppression, and technological disruption.
-Don't just memorize dates and leaders—know what type of revolution each represents and what broader historical forces it illustrates.
+Don't just memorize dates and leaders.
+Know what type of revolution each represents and what broader historical forces it illustrates.

 Some revolutions fundamentally alter how humans produce, distribute, and consume resources.
 These transformations create new social classes, reshape daily life, and generate both opportunities and inequalities that often spark political revolutions.

-Compare: Industrial Revolution vs. Digital Revolution—both created new economic systems and social classes, but the Industrial concentrated workers in factories while the Digital dispersed them globally.
+Compare: Industrial Revolution vs. Digital Revolution: both created new economic systems and social classes, but the Industrial concentrated workers in factories while the Digital dispersed them globally.
 If an FRQ asks about technological change and social inequality, these two offer the strongest comparison across eras.

 These revolutions challenged imperial domination and racial hierarchy, asserting the right of colonized peoples to self-determination.
 They often combined Enlightenment language with local traditions and addressed the specific injustices of colonial rule.

 Some revolutions combine political transformation with religious revival or nationalist assertion, creating new forms of governance that blend traditional and modern elements.
-These movements often emerge when secular modernization threatens cultural identity.
+These movements often emerge when rapid secular modernization threatens cultural identity.

 | Concept | Best Examples |